 The bath generates extreme temperatures.
 Precautions must be taken to prevent personal injury or damage to objects.
 Probes may be extremely hot or cold when removed from the bath.
 Cautiously handle probes to prevent personal injury.
 Carefully place probes on a heat/cold resistant surface or rack until they are at room temperature.
 It is advisable to wipe the probe with a clean soft cloth or paper towel before inserting it into another bath.
 This prevents the mixing of fluids from one bath to another.
 If the probe has been calibrated in liquid salt, carefully wash the probe in warm water and dry completely before transferring it to another fluid.
 Always be sure that the probe is completely dry before inserting it into a hot fluid.
+Some of the high temperature fluids react violently to water or other liquid mediums.
 Be aware that cleaning the probe can be dangerous if the probe has not cooled to room temperature.
 Additionally, high temperature fluids may ignite the paper towels if the probe has not been cooled.